Effectivizing Lusin's Theorem: Abstract

 \section{Abstract}

 Lusin's Theorem states that, for every Borel-measurable function $\f$ on $\R$ and every $\ep>0$, there exists a continuous function $\g$ on $\R$ which is equal to $\f$ except on a set of measure $<\ep$.
 We give a proof of this result using computability theory, relating it to the near-uniformity of the Turing jump operator, and use this proof to derive several uniform computable versions.
+Easier results, which we prove by the same methods, include versions of Lusin's Theorem with Baire category in place of Lebesgue measure and also with Cantor space $2^\N$ in place of $\R$.
+The distinct processes showing generalized lowness for generic sets and for a set of full measure are seen to explain the differences between versions of Lusin's Theorem.